HDR/Sun-Moon_ShinyCalc/README.md

 Changing Modes

-Keep current Shiny Charm selection on restart
+Keep Shiny Charm status on restart

 #Not Done:#